gufeijun/gscript/doc/syntax.md

 a = []					# ok
 ```

-We can define multiple variables using one `let`:
+We can declare multiple variables using one `let`:

 ```python
 let a, b = 1, "hello"	# a=1,b="hello"